Real Life

 Every living organism hs certain attributes: it feeds, it has feelings, it has desires, and it has purpose.
 How does a complex computer or AI compare?

 It feeds.
 Food is not just a source of energy: the organism takes part of the environment, and turns this food into itself.
 A computer can be said to 'feed' upon the electricity supplied to it, but this electricity does not become transformed into the electrical components it is made of.
 And every living organism has specific food needs: a Koala will eat Eucalyptus leaves, not Sycamore leaves.
-Feeding and processing the food takes much of the activity of a living organism consists of feeding and processing the food, then using it to grow and replace cells.
+Feeding and processing the food are very significant activities for any living organism: much of its activity consists of feeding and processing the food, then using the nutrients obtained from the food to grow and replace cells.
 No mechanical or virtual device engages in anything at all comparable.

 It has feelings.
 The organism feels its environment - that is, the environment changes it in ways it can detect; it also feels its internal state, and these are not entirely distinct activities.
-Feeling the temperature or tasting the food is quite different from a data feed providing a number which represents the temperature, or a chemical analysis indicating the constituents of the food.
+A living organism feeling the temperature or tasting the food is quite different from a machine receiving a data feed containing a number which represents the temperature, or a chemical analysis indicating the constituents of the food.
 Some feelings are neutral, but many feelings are good (ones which are desired) or bad (ones which are avoided).
 The organism feels good when it feeds, and feels hunger if it does not feed; it also sometimes feels pleasure and pain - if not as we understand them, then at least to the extent possible for its level of development.

 It has desires.
 The organism wants to have the good feelings and it wants to avoid the bad feelings.
 These desires are inherent, not imposed; they are built into the fabric of its being.
 A machine cannot want to survive: it can only act in a way to preserve its integrity if it is instructed to do so.